About this Program

 • Maximizing your overall health

-• Shoulder, back and core exercise one can do to maintain pain free
+• Shoulder, back, and core exercises one can do to maintain pain-free

 How it Works: